Bretby: History

-Bretby is believed to be the site of a major battle between the Danes and Kingdom of Mercia in 880.

 This manor (Bretebi) was in the Domesday Book in 1086.
 Under the title of "The land of the King (in Derbyshire" it said: In Newton Solney and Bretby Ælfgar had seven carucates of land to the geld.
 There is land for six ploughs.
 There the king has one plough and nineteen villans and one bordar with five ploughs.
 There are 12 acre of meadow, woodland pasture two leagues long and three furlongs broad.
 TRE as now worth one hundred shillings.

 In 1209, Ranulph de Blondeville, 4th Earl of Chester granted the manor of Bretby to Stephen de Segrave who built a church and a mansion there.
 There was also Bretby Castle which was destroyed during the reign of King James I of England to make way for the construction of Bretby Hall.

 In 1585, Thomas Stanhope bought Bretby Hall, which from then on was the home of the Earls of Chesterfield.
 George Herbert, 5th Earl of Carnarvon sold the property in the 1920s to pay for the Tutankhamun expedition.

 Today

 Today the village is centred by a village green.
 Overlooking the green is a residential house which records that it was called 'Bradby School' when it was built.
 A stone records "BRADBY SCHOOL/OPENED FOR THE ADMISSION OF SCHOLARS/OCTOBER 20th 1806."
 The school building is a Grade II listed building.

-The Grade II listed parish church is dedicated to St Wystan; it was rebuilt in 1877.
+The Grade II listed Church of England parish church is dedicated to St Wystan; it was rebuilt in 1877 by Anne Stanhope, Countess of Chesterfield.
+A memorial tablet on the south wall of the aisle is in memory of Benjamin Disraeli.

 There is a small industrial area within Burton upon Trent and Swadlincote Green Belt, Bretby Stoneware Industrial Estate, based at the former Bretby Brick Works.
 It is at Middle Place, an access road which is a continuation of the Sunnyside lane from nearby Newhall through to the A511 Ashby Road.